tdh8316/triangler/README.md

 It takes a minimum of 5 seconds (1000 points) to a maximum of 3 minutes (50000 points and poisson disk sampling).

+## Interfaces
+Currently, `Triangler` is a command-line tool.
+>Note: `triangler-cli.py is deprecated.`

+I'll make it usable as a library.

 # Sample
 |Original|5000 Points|
 |:------:|:---------:|